 Congratulations!
-You’re a contractor or home builder.
-You’ve succeeded in helping the homeowner understand the benefits of using spray foam insulation vs. old school fiberglass batts.
-Your clients understand the economical benefits to their budget by using spray foam; it creates an airtight seal which is more efficient at keeping warm air inside during the winter and hot air out during the summer months, thus reducing their overall energy bill.
+You’ve done your research and now understand the benefits of using spray foam insulation vs. old school fiberglass batts.
+You understand the economical benefits to their budget by using spray foam; it creates an airtight seal which is more efficient at keeping warm air inside during the winter and hot air out during the summer months, thus reducing their overall energy bill.
+Now, it falls on your shoulders to make sure you install the high quality insulation you are expecting.

 - Quality Control – You must have at least a simple quality control program to ensure consistency across insulation projects.
 If your focus doesn’t start here, your business won’t succeed.